 How to Reconstitute Peptides Step-by-Step | PSPeptides

+How to reconstitute peptides is one of the most critical skills in peptide research.
 Peptide reconstitution is the process of dissolving a lyophilized (freeze-dried) peptide powder into a liquid solution for research use.
 It’s a fundamental laboratory skill, but improper technique can denature the peptide, compromise purity, or introduce contamination — rendering the compound useless for experimental purposes.
+This guide explains exactly how to reconstitute peptides correctly, covering every step from equipment preparation through long-term storage.

 • Lyophilized peptide vial — sealed, stored per manufacturer recommendations